The-Great-Ape/DAOdocs/grape-dao/community-treasury.md

 ---
 description: >-
-  The Grape community has a treasury used for strategic community growth opportunities and will back the value of the $GRAPE token
+  The Grape community has a treasury used for strategic community growth opportunities and will back the value of the $GRAPE token.
+The treasury is managed by the Treasury subDAO
 ---

 # Community Treasury